 Take the stairs down to the beach and walk among the ‘elephants’ if it is warm you might want to swim – I was desperate to but the Southern Ocean is cold at the best of times, and today it was freezing.
 If the tide is in you may get a bit wet walking between the rocks to the beach, but otherwise, it’s a very easy walk.

 From Elephant Rocks we were able to walk along the coast to Greens Pool.
 The walk along the rocks was very straightforward but if you prefer you can retrace your steps back to the sign at the beginning of the track.

-Besides showing you just how beautiful the Rainbow Coast region of Western Australia is I wanted to highlight that even in rainy miserable looking weather this coastline has plenty to offer so push on and explore rain, hail or shine!
-If you are more time than we did, there are some great walks in the park you can explore and also the lovely sounding Waterfall Beach.
+Besides showing you just how beautiful the Rainbow Coast region of Western Australia is I wanted to highlight that even in rainy, miserable-looking weather this coastline has plenty to offer, push on and explore rain, hail or shine!
+If you have more time than we did, there are some great walks in the park for you to explore and also the lovely sounding Waterfall Beach.